joelnewcom/joelnewcom.github.io/collections/_archive/hiring/software-engineer-interview.md

 - Dependency inversion principle (Make interfaces and use the interface to communicate with others)

 ## What does clean code means to you?
-Show know at least some opinion about it
+Should have at least an opinion about it

 ### What do you think about linter?
 Do you know better than the authors of a programming language?
 Or can you adhere to some principals?